 Millersburg is a very small village located in the state of Ohio.
 With a population of 3,151 people and four constituent neighborhoods, Millersburg is the 360th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Millersburg is generally considered to be a blue-collar town.
-43.65% of the Millersburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Millersburg, you'll notice that it is more blue-collar than most other communities in America.
+43.65% of Millersburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Millersburg is a village of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Millersburg who work in food service (11.01%), office and administrative support (10.63%), and management occupations (7.55%).

 Being a small village, Millersburg does not have a public transit system used by locals to get to and from work.